Moremar/tuto-angular/README.txt

 Redux is a pattern to manage state, using a central JS object called "store" that will be the source of truth for services/components regarding the application state.

-To update the state (for ex add a recipe), we cannot modify the store directly.
+To update the state (for ex to add a recipe), we cannot modify the store directly.
 We need to create an action that defines how to change the store, and add an optional payload.
 This action is processed by a "reducer" that will calculate the resulting state, and will overwrite the current store with the new state.